This manual is for organizers of a rally. It explains the necessary steps to create and manage a rally in the portal.

 6.2.Check your route

 We believe that it’s very important that competitors have a positive experience using the Rallycheck app with a rally.
 Part of that experience is detecting the route controls during the rally.
-It is extremely important the you check the route by actually driving the route using the Rallycheck app in order to experience first hand if everything is working correctly.
+It is extremely important that you check the route by actually driving the route using the Rallycheck app in order to experience first hand if everything is working correctly.

 By checking the route you will be able to confirm that all controls are positioned in the correct place and are able to be detected by the app.
 When finishing the check of the route and passing the FINISH control, you will also receive the email with an overview of the control card and the route you have just driven.
 This will help you evaluate if all controls are placed correctly.